ArvinVeiyon/WFB-ng-for-all/WiFi-hardware.md

 ##### NOTE:
 - For Atheros SoC you need to use [cluster mode (beta)](../Distributed-operation) due to CPU, Flash and RAM limits.
-- If you want only RX then in theory any card with monitoring mode will be suitable.
-For examle you can try your OpenWRT-enabled router.
+- If you want **only RX** then in theory any card with monitoring mode will be suitable.
+For example you can try your OpenWRT-enabled router in [cluster mode (beta)](../Distributed-operation).
+Some cards doesn't support **LDPC** and you can try to disable it on **TX side** if you don't receive any packets.
 - AC180 (aka Big Rookie) is not recommended anymore - it has bad RF design (**dies after several days of continuous use**) and bad SNR on RX (-20dB compared to BL-M8812EU2).
 Use BL-M8812EU2 as replacement.

 Not supported, but **may** works: